PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Experiments

-We further demonstrate our performance on the KITTI dataset, which is widely used in autonomous driving and has served as a public odometry and SLAM benchmark since 2012.
-The dataset provides sequentially organized point clouds collected by LiDAR with 64 beams.
+We further demonstrate our performance on the sparse LiDAR dataset: KITTI.
+Since 2012, it has been widely used as a public benchmark for various autonomous driving applications.
+In particular, the dataset provides sequentially organized point clouds collected by LiDAR with 64 beams.
 The experiments are conducted on the KITTI calibration sequence 2011-09-30.
-We use the corresponding ground truth device poses to splice out the whole scene, where the point cloud normals of every single frame are calculated and merged for the visualization in \fig~\ref{fig:teaser} and \ref{fig:KITTI_PCA}.
+We use the device poses to splice out the whole scene, where the point cloud normals of every single frame are calculated and merged for the visualization in \fig~\ref{fig:teaser}.
+Due to the significant time consumption of NeuralGF, it would take approximately 9 days to run the entire sequence.
+Therefore, only the point cloud frames 0-49 are evaluated for the visual comparison in \fig~\ref{fig:KITTI-1}.

-Compared with DeepFit, a cutting-edge supervised method, and PCA, the most widely used method, more geometry structures are preserved in the results of MSUNE-Net, as shown in \fig~\ref{fig:KITTI_PCA}.
-Many of them may facilitate further semantic analysis, such as the plane structures (third column), the sides of the vehicles (first and last columns), and tiny structures (second and third columns).
-MSUNE-Net also contributes to the more clear ground (second column) and wall (first column), since it can better prevent interference from closed objects.
+This database does not have ground truth normals.
+For a more precise comparison, we cut out a portion of the structure composed of planes, such as a box\jz{,} and reconstruct the underlying surface to obtain the ground truth normals manually.
+Specifically, we first obtain the points on each plane manually and fit the plane by using the least squares method.
+Then, the fitted plane is fine-tuned with the help of MeshLab.
+Finally, all the points on each plane are aggregated together, and the normal of the plane closest to each point is regarded as the true normal of that point. \fig~\ref{fig:KITTI-1} shows visual comparisons of estimated normals rendered in RGB color and the RMS is displayed below each result.
+More visual comparisons are presented in the supplementary material.

+The LiDAR point clouds show significant noise unobserved in synthetic data.
+NeuralGF performs poorly, with high RMS errors. \re{Compared with DeepFit, a classical supervised method, and PCA, the most widely used technique, both SHS-Net and CMG-Net demonstrate enhanced capability in handling the KITTI dataset which exhibits sparsity and high noise levels.
+PointNorm-Net achieves the lowest RMS value while demonstrating superior visualization quality.}